 The York County Solid Waste Authority Announces Winners of High School Earth Day Recycled Art Contest

 To promote recycling and celebrate “Earth Day” (April 22), the York County Solid Waste Authority sponsored a Recycled Art Contest for York County High School students.
-Participating schools included Central York High School, Kennard-Dale High School, Northern York County High School, Red Land High School, Red Lion Area High School, South Western High School and York Suburban High School.
-Sixteen students participated.
+Participating schools included Central York High School, Christian School of York, Eastern York High School, Northern York County High School, William Penn Senior High School, and York Suburban High School.
+Seventeen students participated.

 Earth Day is a worldwide annual event celebrated on April 22 to demonstrate support for environmental protection.
-The first Earth Day, held in 1970, was founded by United States Senator Gaylord Nelson as an environmental teach-in, similar to a general education forum.
-In 1990 the event grew to the international level with 141 nations participating.
-Today, it is estimated that more than 192 countries continue to celebrate Earth Day each year.
+The first Earth Day, held in 1970, was founded by United States Senator Gaylord Nelson.
+Earth Day now includes many global events in more than 193 countries.

-This is the third year the Authority has conducted a recycled art contest for high school students.
+This is the seventh year the Authority has conducted a recycled art contest for high school students.
 The Authority facilitates responsible solid waste management through an integrated strategy that emphasizes waste reduction, education, recycling and resource recovery.
-The Authority is the owner of the York County Resource Recovery Center in Manchester Township; and owns and operates a Yard Waste Transfer Facility, a Recyclable Materials Drop-off Center and an Education Center.
-Free educational programming for children and adults is offered year-round by the Authority.
-Each of their 10 programs meets the PA Department of Education standards for ecology and environment curriculum and is approved for teacher use in the state of Pennsylvania.
+The Authority is the owner of the York County Resource Recovery Center, a Small Load Drop Off Facility, a Recyclable Materials Drop-off Center, Ash Recycling & Processing Facility, the now closed York County Sanitary Landfill which hosts the Hopewell Area Recreational Complex and an Education Center.
+Click here to visit the Authority’s website.